huggingface/simulate/README.md

 The Python API is located in src/simulate.
 It allows creation and loading of scenes, and sending commands to the backend.

-The backend, currently just Unity, is located in [integrations/Unity](integrations/Unity).
+We provide several backends to render and/or run the scene.
-This is currently a Unity editor project, which must be opened in Unity 2021.3.2f1.
+The default backend requires no specific installation and is based on [pyvista](https://docs.pyvista.org/user-guide/index.html).
+It allows one to quick render/explored scene but doesn't handle physics simulation.
-In the future, this will be built as an executable, and spawned by the Python API.
+To allow physic simulations, the Unity backend can for instance be used by setting `engine="unity"` (and soon the Godot and Blender Engines backend as well).
+A Unity build will be automatically downloaded (if not already) and spawed to run simulations.
+Alternativaly one can download and use the Unity editor themself, which must then be opened with Unity version 2021.3.2f1.

 ### Loading a scene from the Hub or a local file

-Loading a scene from a local file or the Hub is done with `Scene.create_from()`, saving or pushing to the Hub with `scene.save()` or `scene.push_to_hub()`:
+Loading a scene from a local file or the Hub is done with `Scene.create_from()`, saving locally or pushing to the Hub with `scene.save()` or `scene.push_to_hub()`:

 ```
 from simulate import Scene